buildpacks/spec/buildpack.md

 If a buildpack order entry within a group has the parameter `optional = true`, then a copy of the group without the entry MUST be repeated after the original group.

+#### Mixin Resolution

+If any required mixins from the Build Plan (i.e. any `requires` dependency with a `mixin`) are not also provided, then the group will fail to detect.

+If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
+For each phase:
+* If a stack buildpack provides mixins, and at least one of those mixins are required; it MAY pass
+* If a stack buildpack provides mixins, and none of those mixins are required; it MUST be skipped
+* If a stack buildpack provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules
+* If a stack buildpack does not provide mixins; it MAY pass

+If a mixin is required for a single stage only with the `build:` or `run:` prefix, a stack buildpack MAY declare that it provides it for both stages without failing detection.
+However, it MUST NOT be included in the Buildpack Build Plan during the stage where it is not required.

+During the detect phase, the lifecycle MUST create a build plan containing only the entries required during that stage (build or run) without the stage-specifier prefix.
+* If a mixin is required for "run" stage only, it MUST NOT appear in the buildpack plan entries during build
+* If a mixin is required for "build" stage only, it MUST NOT appear in the buildpack plan entries during extend

 ## Phase #2: Analysis

 ![Analysis](img/analysis.svg)